FrihaZ/PhenoExpression/README.md

 ## Getting Started

 To run the analysis scripts please download the files as shown in this GITHUB repository.
+Some files may have to be unzipped.

 For the  'hgnc_symbol_checker.R' created by Dr Pilar Cacheiro please fork and download the repository from : https://github.com/FrihaZ/Gene-symbol-checker